silverstripe/silverstripe-staticpublishqueue/docs/en/advanced_configuration.md

 The primary drawback of this is that the cached HTTP Headers will no longer work (as they are sent to the browser by PHP).
-This means redirects will use meta refresh tags and/or javascript to forward users to new URLs (which will have an SEO and usability impact for you site); other headers that may be required by your application will also not be served.
+This means redirects will use meta refresh tags and/or javascript to forward users to new URLs (which will have an SEO and usability impact for you site); other headers that may be required by your application won't be served either.

 You should consider implementing a redirect map at the server level (eg: in you `.htaccess` file) to avoid any negative impact of redirect pages.